romland/smoozoo/README.md

 - Navigation misc
     - `Slider`
-        Sideway navigation only
+        Sideway navigation only (useful for very wide and not very tall images)
     - `Minimap`
-        Use mouse to move viewport horizontally and vertically (depending on zoom level)
+        Use mouse/finger on minimap to move viewport in all directions (depending on zoom level)

 ### Demo
 For some odd reason, Smoozoo is a lot smoother in Firefox than in Chrome.
 That's good!